Catholic Church in Senegal: Organisation

-Hyacinthe Jalabert served as the bishop of Senegambia from 1909 to 1920.
+Hyacinthe-Joseph Jalabert served as the bishop of Senegambia from 1909 to 1920.
 During his tenure secularisation rules were relaxed and the first work on the first cathedral in French West Africa started.

 The Portuguese unsuccessfully attempted to spread Catholicism in the Jolof Empire.
 Members of the Order of Friars Minor Capuchin established a missionary effort at the Petite Côte in the 1630s.

 The Apostolic Prefecture of Saint-Louis was established in 1779.
 The Vicariate of the Two Guineas and Sierra Leone was established in 1842.
 The Vicariate of Senegambia was separated from the Vicariate of the Two Guineas and Sierra Leone in 1863.
 The Roman Catholic Diocese of Saint-Louis du Sénégal was established in 1966.

 Funding from the Association of the Holy Childhood for church activies in Senegal declined in the early 1900s.
 Funding declined from 40,000 francs per year from 1901 to 1908, to 35,000 francs from 1909 to 1914, and 11,000 francs in 1915.
 A local branch of the Oeuvre du denier du culte, a public fund for religious services, was established in 1915.

 The church in Dakar, which was used by the bishop, was destroyed in 1907, due to the foundation shifting.
-Bishop Hyacinthe Jalabert launched construction on the first Catholic cathedral in French West Africa in 1911.
-The project, Souvenir Africain, was located in Dakar, and was consecrated on 25 January 1936.
+Bishop Hyacinthe-Joseph Jalabert launched construction on the first Catholic cathedral in French West Africa in 1911.
+The project, Our Lady of Victories Cathedral (also Cathédrale du Souvenir Africain, African Cathedral of Remembrance), was located in Dakar, and was consecrated on 25 January 1936.

-Vatican officials appointed Joseph Faye as the chief executive of the Spiritan mission in Casamance in 1938, despite opposition from both Spiritan leaders and Faye himself.
+Vatican officials appointed as the chief executive of the Spiritan mission in Casamance in 1938, despite opposition from both Spiritan leaders and Faye himself.
 Pope Pius XII allowed Faye, who disliked his job, to retire in 1946.
 There would not be another black person in the leadership of the Catholic Church in Senegal until Hyacinthe Thiandoum, who came from a Muslim family, was appointed archbishop of Dakar in 1962.

 The Maronite Church is active in Senegal.
 Lebanese people arrived in Senegal during its time under French rule.
 Abbot Augustin Sarkis constructed Notre Dame du Liban, the first Maronite institution in West Africa, in Dakar in 1952.